praveen-gopal-reddy/Data-Science-Projects/README.md

 Text processing, RNN, Pytorch, Text Comparision.

 ## Machine Learning
-### Credit Card Fraud Prediction
+### Credit Card Fraud
 - Built a prediction model that is capable of detecting potential fraudulent transactions using Scikit-learn ML library in Python.
 - Evaulated the performance of different models using precision recall curce and ROC-AUC curve.

 #### Skills and Tools
 Data pre-processing, Random Forest, Logistic regression, SKLearn, Upsampling and downsampling.

+### Initial Coin Offering(ICO)
+- Produced Models Predicting whether an ICO(which is a type of fundraising using cryptocurrencies as an offering in exchange for the fund) whether an ICO project will raise   funding successfully project will raise funding successfully.
+- Prepared data for modelling and Evaluation.
+- Performed data cleansing and imputation.
+- Evaluated results of test set and train set using classification report, confusion matrix and ROC curve.

+#### Skills and Tools
+Data pre-processing and cleansing, Imputation, SKLearn,Pandas,

 ### Heart Attack
-- Built a prediction model using logistic regression and decision tree in R language to predict person has heart attack or not
+- Built a prediction model using logistic regression and decision tree in R language to predict person has heart attack or not.
 - Identified independent variables that has strong effect on output variable.
 - Used Akaike information criterion(AIC) for model selection.

 #### Skills and Tools
 Rpart, ggplot, R, Decision Tree, Logistic Regression

+### Gold Medal
+- Prediction of Olympic medals(2008 and 2016 year) based on national GDP and population using linear regression in R.
+- Using the regression for the 2016 medal count, make prediction for the unknown results of the 2021 Olympic games.
+- Used cross-validation to perform a model selection between (i) Population alone; (ii) GDP  alone; (iii) Population and GDP
+- Used Akaike information criterion(AIC) for model selection.
+- Compared the model selection done by AIC and cross-validation.

+#### Skills and Tools
+dplyr, ggplot, linear Regression